the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 ### Interfaces

 An interface is a set of methods.
 Any object that implement these methods is said to satisfy the interface can be used anywhere the interface is needed.
-There is no "implements" or "extendeds" or sub-classing syntax.
+There is no "implements" or "extends" or sub-classing syntax.
 This quite unusual and maybe even unique in a strongly typed language.
 Here is a little program that demonstrates these concepts.
 The Drawer interface has a single method called Draw() that takes no arguments and returns a bool.
 The Account, Artist and PacifistGunslinger are structs that has a method that matches the Draw() method of the interface, so they are type compatible with it.
 In the main() function the drawers slice is initialized with instanced of all struct and then the code iterates twice through the drawers slice and invokes the Draw() method polymorphically.

 ```
 package main